amirmhmdabbasi/PINN-Battery-FHM-Solver/README.md

 ## 📄 Full Framework Description

-A complete description of the proposed framework—including battery parameters, physical model, and setup procedure for accurate estimation of discharge curves and SOC—is available in our paper:
+A complete description of the proposed framework, including battery parameters, physical model, and setup procedure for accurate estimation of discharge curves and SOC, is available in our paper:

 _Real-Time Discharge Curve and State of Charge Estimation of Lithium-Ion Batteries via a Physics-Informed Full Homogenized Macroscale Model_ - Journal of Energy Storage, AmirMohammad Abbasi, Ayat Gharehghani, Amin Andwari